theonion/bulbs-public-ads-manager/README.md

 This project should never have outside, frontend dependencies since it really should be one of, if not, _the_ first JS to run on the page.
 Otherwise, potential ad views could be lost.

 ### Build Prebid

+Download the latest version of PrebidJS

 ```
 $ git clone https://github.com/prebid/Prebid.js.git
 $ cd Prebid.js
 $ npm install
 ```

+Build the prebid.js binary, including only the specified adapters

 ```
 gulp build --modules=aolBidAdapter,openxBidAdapter,rubiconBidAdapter,appnexusBidAdapter,yieldmoBidAdapter
 ```

-### Test Prebid
+### Testing Prebid Examples

-There is a `testing` directory which contains a test page, an ad map, and a minimal webpack file needed to build a standalone test page running on the local server.
+There is an `examples` directory which contains a test page, ad map, minimal webpack file needed to build a standalone test page running on a local server.